* This is the Consumer Version. *

 Imaging tests of the brain, such as magnetic resonance imaging (MRI) and computed tomography (CT), are done to determine the cause, particularly to check for any treatable disorders that may be contributing to the problem.
 If the diagnosis is in doubt, doctors may do other imaging tests—positron emission tomography (PET), single-photon emission computed tomography (SPECT—see Radionuclide Scanning), or functional MRI (see Functional MRI).

 Early treatment involves correcting any conditions that may contribute to the syndrome.
-Long-term care is the same as that for people in coma (see Long-term care), particularly measures to prevent problems that immobilization can cause, such as pressure sores and permanent stiffening of muscles (contractures—see Weak Muscles and Stiff Joints).
+Long-term care is the same as that for people in coma (see Long-term care), particularly measures to prevent problems that immobilization can cause, such as pressure sores and permanent stiffening of muscles (contractures—see Long-term care).
 People who have difficulty breathing may need assistance with breathing, such as mechanical ventilation.

 People with the locked-in syndrome can learn to communicate using a computer input device controlled by eye movements.
 Other devices can detect when people sniff slightly.
 These devices can also be connected to a computer and used to communicate.
 Speech therapists can help people develop a communication code using eye blinks or sniffs.
 If they recover use of another body part (such as a thumb or the neck), they can communicate in other ways.
 However, these methods are tiring and slow.
 So other methods are being developed using electrodes that are attached to the scalp or implanted in the brain.
 The electrodes can detect electrical signals produced by nerve cells.
 These signals are sent to a computer and processed.
 They can be used to move cursors on a computer screen, operate a robotic arm, and produce computer-generated speech.